-With oil filter cartridge replacement, oil should be added: 2.96qt (2.8 L).
+In case of engine overhaul, oil should be added: 3.0 L; With oil filter cartridge replacement, oil should be added: 2.8L.

-- 5. Start the engine and warm it up for several minutes.
+- 7. Start the engine and allow it to warm up for several minutes.
 While warming up, check for oil leaks.
-If an oil leak is found, turn the engine off immediately and check for the cause. - 6.
+If an oil leak is found, turn the engine off immediately and check for the cause. - 8.
 Turn the engine off.
 Recheck the oil level and correct it if necessary.